rezashamji/jax-chainenv-benchmarks/CONCLUSIONS.md

 * **None** of the algorithms solve it within the current budgets.
 * **PQN** shows **rare spikes** (occasional discoveries) but cannot convert them into stable policy improvement; **SAC** and **DDPG** are near-zero; **PPO** drifts around the small-reward baseline with volatility.

 These patterns are consistent across **training curves (ε-greedy / noisy)** and **deterministic evaluation curves (greedy)**.
-The training plots are noisier—especially for PQN—because exploration noise (ε-greedy or stochastic policies) is active; evaluation removes that noise and reveals the actual learned policy.
+The training plots are noisier, especially for PQN, because exploration noise (ε-greedy or stochastic policies) is active; evaluation removes that noise and reveals the actual learned policy.

 ---